 Talk to your advisor

 Use a credit transfer form to get approval from the Department of Writing for major-specific courses.
 Keep in mind, students are also able to fulfill general education requirements abroad, including a custom theme.
 For information on completing your theme abroad visit: www.gvsu.edu/studyabroad.
 Click ‘Getting Started, and scroll down to the ‘Study Abroad Theme’ link.

 Once you have selected a program

 Writing students planning on studying abroad will need to communicate closely with their writing academic advisor throughout their planning process.
 When you decide on the program that will work best for you, you should begin an the Study Abroad application.

 What classes can I take while studying abroad?

 General Education Requirements

 Students may take selected general education requirements through study abroad.
 Many students choose to fulfill foundation requirements, including courses within the World Perspectives category.

 Writing students should be aware that the range of Writing courses available at GVSU is unusually large, and that very few international universities have similar departments.
 However, Writing faculty strongly support study abroad, whether students are pursuing Writing coursework or other subjects during their time abroad.

 The easiest way to fulfill WRT major requirements via study abroad is by applying credits earned abroad to either the “Interdisciplinary Electives” module or the “Writing Electives” module.
-In the new (beginning Fall ’12) WRT curriculum, the major requires the completion of at least one of these six-credit modules.
+The WRT curriculum requires completion of at least one of these six-credit modules.
 The writing department agrees to automatically apply any six academic credits earned abroad to fulfill one of these modules.
 Writing classes can be applied towards Writing Electives, and all other classes can be applied towards “Interdisciplinary Electives.”
 The department values study abroad as an innately interdisciplinary experience.

 Additional courses abroad can be applied towards the major or minor on a case by case basis.